 Salt, also known as Sodium Chloride, is active when it is wet.
 The problem with coastal areas is the combination of salt and humidity.
 It keeps the salt active.

-So, in this article, not only will you learn what it does to your RV and vehicles, but also what proper exterior maintenance you should conduct to keep all of your vehicles from deteriorating.
+In this article, not only will you learn what it does to your RV and vehicles.
+But also, you’ll read what proper exterior maintenance you should conduct to keep all of your vehicles from deteriorating.

 How to Protect your RV from Salt Air and Sun Damage

 Have you ever heard of salt corrosion?
 It happens when oxygen, moisture and sodium chloride create a chemical reaction that wreaks havoc on anything and everything.

 From exterior surfaces to even under the hood, salt corrosion corrodes ten times faster than dry air.

 Believe me when I say that you don’t necessarily have to be parked right on the beach to see it’s damaging affects.
 Salt air can travel as far as five miles inland.